-> The NXS Small Cap US Equity index is a dynamic strategy index with exposure to a basket of 50 US stocks selected on the basis of their low market capitalisations.
+NXS Small Cap US Equity Index is a dynamic strategy index with exposure to a basket of 50 US stocks selected on the basis of their low market capitalisations.

-The aim of the index is to tap into the potential growth that may be offered by some Small Caps stocks relative to Blue Chips, according the Fama French Model, with a view to outperform the risk/adjusted return of the S&P 500® Total Return Index.
+The index aims to allow investors to tap into the potential vigorous growth that may be offered by some Small Caps stocks relative to Blue Chips, with a view to outperforming the risk-adjusted return on the S&P 500® Total Return Index.